 Not many people know about portable monitors, and the people that do know about them often ask themselves why portable monitors are so expensive.

-Another reason portable monitors are expensive is because it’s not the most popular device out there.
+Another reason portable monitors are expensive is that it’s not the most popular device out there.
 When someone wants an extra screen, they’ll buy an external monitor, or use a tablet.
-It’s a very niche industry, and not one major companies are investing in, although ASUS has a few.

 USB-C Technology: How Does it Work?

 Here at My Portable Office, we don’t like tangled messes.
 We like wireless, mobile, and light solutions.So let’s see how USB C monitors can benefit us.

 USB-C technology was designed to fix this issue.
 Without getting to specifics (and making your eyes glaze over) we’ll run through the benefits of the new USB tech.

 Some of the things you can do with USB-C cables:

 Basically it’s an all-in-one cable.
 Of course, to use the modes mentioned above, an adapter will be necessary, if your device doesn’t have the ports or hardware.